bnb-chain/greenfield-storage-provider/docs/workflow/01-get_approval.md

 # Get Approval

-Before CreateBucket, PutObject, replicate Object to the secondary SPs, the request initiator need send a GetApproval request to ask whether the SP is willing to serve the related objects.
+When creating a bucket on the primary SP or storing data to one SP, such as CreateBucket, PutObject, ReplicateObjectData operations, the request originator need send a GetApproval request to ask whether the SP is willing to serve the request.
 The SP can consider whether it is willing to accept approval based on some dimensions, such ad bucket, object and user, eg: SP can reject users with bad reputation, and can reject specific objects or buckets.
-The SP acknowledges the request by signing a message about the operation and response to the initiator, if the SP does not want to serve(the default policy is to serve, each SP can customize its own strategy), it can refuse to sign.
+The SP acknowledges the request by signing a message for the operation and response to the originator, if the SP does not want to serve(the default policy is to serve, each SP can customize its own strategy), it can refuse to the request.

 ## Gateway
-* Receives the GetApproval request from the request initiator.
+* Receives the GetApproval request from the request originator.
 * Verifies the signature of request to ensure that the request has not been tampered with.
 * Checks the authorization to ensure the corresponding account is existed.
 * Fills the CreateBucket/PutObject/ReplicateObjectData message's timeout field and dispatches the request to Signer service.
-* Gets Signature from Signer and fill the message's approval signature field, and returns to the request initiator.
+* Gets Signature from Signer and fills the message's approval signature field, and returns to the request originator.

-### GetApproval to the primary SP
+### GetApproval message to primary SP
 ```protobuf
 message Approval {
   uint64 expired_height = 1;